 or could use these strategies in the current situation.

-At least one caregiver in the household has been able to protect the child from similar threats in the past through his/her own actions or by using resources.
-The caregiver is able to
+At least one caregiver in the household has been able to protect the child from similar threats in the past through their own actions or by using resources.
+The caregiver is able to describe both the current threats and the strategies they are using to mitigate them currently.

 At least one caregiver has a stable support network that is aware of the safety threats(s), has been or is responding to the threat(s), and is willing to provide protection for the child.